wmjordan/Codist/README.md

    From version 5.2 on, _Codist_ shows XML Doc for those `namespace`s with an embedded `NamespaceDoc` class, like what is done in [SandCastle](https://github.com/EWSoftware/SHFB).

    ![Super Quick Info Csharp Namespace](doc/super-quick-info-csharp-namespace.png)

+  * **Use alternative style** option moves the glyph of the symbol to the bottom-right of the quick info, and [removes individual hyperlinks within the symbol signature parts](https://github.com/wmjordan/Codist/issues/102), which comes with Visual Studio 2019 update 3, in order to make it easier to use the _Click and Go_ feature on the symbol.

 ### Additional Quick Info Items